harryallerston/proxy-frontend/README.md

-simple frontend script to setup a dynamic port forward on port 8080 of the host machine for users less confident with command line usage
+simple frontend script to set up a SOCKS proxy on port 8080 of the host machine for users less confident with command line usage.

 =============================== USAGE ==================================